CucumberShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Wash whole cucumbers thoroughly under running water before peeling, cutting, or eating, even if you plan to peel them.
+Wash cucumbers thoroughly under running water before eating, cutting, or cooking, even if you plan to peel them.